-- Before you take each step, you must ensure that all four (4) legs of the walker are on the floor. - Your body must be inside the walker before you move to take each step. - Your toes should never pass the front crossbar of the walker to prevent losing your balance. - Move the walker a comfortable arm's length in front of you.
-If you feel like you are reaching or bending forward to take a step, the walker is too far forward. - Wear well-fitting shoes. - Never wear sandals, thongs, flip-flops, or high heels.
+- Before you take each step you must ensure that all four (4) legs of the walker are on the floor. - Your body must be inside the walker before you move to take each step. - Your toes should never pass the front crossbar of the walker to prevent losing your balance. - Move the walker a comfortable arms length in front of you.
+If you feel like you are reaching or bending forward to take a step, the walker is too far forward. - Wear well fitting shoes. - Never wear sandals, thongs, flip-flops, or high heels.
 Your footwear should have a back or strap that goes around the back of your foot/heel. - Make sure your footwear has a rubberized sole (something to create resistance between your feet and the floor). - Wear shoes that you have worn before, do not wear new shoes.
-You do not want to learn how to walk with a new joint while breaking in a new pair of shoes.

-- Your foot on your surgical leg may swell after surgery; thus, your footwear should have some room for swelling. - If you wear athletic shoes, you can use elastic shoelaces or use 1⁄4-inch sewing elastic in place of your regular shoelaces.
-It will eliminate the hassle of tying your shoes. - Clear all walkways in your home of throw rugs, phone cords, and extension cords to prevent falls. - If you have transition areas in your house where the floor surfaces change (i.e., carpet to tile or linoleum), ensure the surfaces are secured to the floor.
+You do not want to learn how to walk with a new joint while breaking in a new pair of shoes. - If you wear athletic shoes, your can use elastic shoe laces or use 1⁄4 inch sewing elastic in place of your regular shoe laces.
+It will eliminate the hassle of tying your shoes. - Clear all walkways in your home of throw rugs, phone cords, and extension cords to prevent falls. - If you have transition areas in your house where the floor surfaces change (i.e. carpet to tile or linoleum), ensure the surfaces are secured to the floor.
 Be careful not to trip or fall over these transitions. - If you must climb stairs in your home, tell the physical therapist so you can practice before you are discharged home.
 When you are climbing up you must lead with your non-surgical leg and step down using your surgical leg.
 You will be taught how to use the stairs while you are here.